 An air dispersion modeling analysis using the USEPA's AERMOD (Version 15181) was conducted to simulate physical conditions and predict pollutant concentrations at locations near the fence line of construction sites.
-Construction sites for the guideway/alignment, HSR stations, LMF/MOWF, and concrete batch plants were each evaluated for potential localized air quality impacts.
+Construction sites for the guideway/alignment, HSR stations,

+HMF/maintenance-of-way facility, and concrete batch plants were each evaluated for potential localized air quality impacts.
 For these construction sites, representative construction work areas were modeled, as it is not practical to model the entire length of the alignment or all possible construction alternatives, configurations, and locations for these project components.
-Pollutant concentrations were estimated near the site boundary and surrounding area based on the annual construction emission modeling.
-Emission rates used in AERMOD were derived from the emission results presented in the model output files included as Appendix A of the Bakersfield to Palmdale Project Section Air Quality and Global Climate Change Technical Report (Authority 2018b).
-Maximum hourly emission rates were estimated by multiplying the tons per year results by 2,000 pounds per ton, then dividing the result by 3,120 hours per year to reflect a 260-day work year consisting of 12 hours per day.
+Pollutant concentrations were estimated near the site boundary and surrounding area.
 Regulatory default options and the rural dispersion algorithm of AERMOD were used in the analysis.
 The modeled concentrations were compared with the applicable NAAQS, CAAQS, and health-related guidelines to determine the level of impacts.